joel-fmjr/automacao-backups-foundry/README.md

 ## Usage
 To manually run the script, use the following commands:

-1. Activate the virtual environment (if you created one):
+1. Activate the virtual environment:
     ```shell
     source venv/bin/activate
     ```